foxwallet/hc.foxwallet.com/docs/100-developer/provider/bitcoin-provider.md

 # Bitcoin Provider

-**FoxWallet uses the same protocol as [UniSat](https://docs.unisat.io/dev/unisat-wallet-api), and Bitcoin network is only supported in FoxWallet mobile app, Chrome plugin is not yet supported**
+**FoxWallet employs the same protocol as [UniSat](https://docs.unisat.io/dev/unisat-wallet-api).
+Currently, Bitcoin network is only supported in the FoxWallet mobile app, with Chrome extension support coming soon.**

 ### Get Provider
 ```js